willbamford/tinycrop/README.md

 JavaScript image cropper.

-See http://webseed.github.io/crop/ for examples and documentation.
+See http://webseed.github.io/crop/ for a demo.